interglobalvision/text-adventure/story.md

 ##[3] Front space - East

 You are on the eastern side of a big white room with bright white lights suspended from the ceiling.
 This is the gallery.
 From here you can move around the space.
 To the SOUTH, there is a painting on the wall, and the door to an office.
-To the WEST, in the center of the room, there is a square table with laptops.
-To the NORTH there is a video playing and a triptych of works on paper.
+To the WEST, in the center of the room, there is a table with screens.
+To the NORTH there is a video playing and a large photograph.

 `> SOUTH`